-3. Uncle Umberto's Orchard A short story by Frederic Tuten, with two multi-color screenprints by Gary Lichtenstein, inspired by original paintings by Tuten.
+3. Uncle Umberto's Orchard - A short story by four-time Pushcart Award-winner Frederic Tuten, with two multi-color screenprints developed by Gary Lichtenstein based on original paintings by Tuten.
 38 pages.
 33 x 23 cm.
-80 copies, numbered in the press and signed by the author/artist, of which 20 special-edition copies numbered in Roman numerals with a third screenprint laid in and enclosed in a clamshell box.
+80 copies, signed by the author/artist, of which 20 special-edition copies with a third screenprint laid in and enclosed in a clamshell box.
 Press Book Series.
-September 2023.
-Set in Monotype Walbaum by Michael and Winifred Bixler in Skaneateles, NY; text in 14D.
+January 2024. - Set in Monotype Walbaum by Michael and Winifred Bixler in Skaneateles, NY; text in 14D.
 Calligraphy by Jerry Kelly.
 Papeterie Saint-Armand custom handmade paper from Montreal, Canada, printed dry on a 219 Vandercook Press in black and burgundy at Sandy Tilcock's lone goose press in Bisbee, AZ.
-Screenprints produced by Gary Lichtenstein at Lichtenstein Editions in Jersey City, NJ.
+Screenprints produced by Gary Lichtenstein at Lichtenstein Editions in North Adams, MA.
 Handbound in linen over boards, with a slipcase, by Jace Graf at Cloverleaf Studio in Austin, TX.
 Publisher Emeritus Gabriel Rummonds designed the book and oversaw the project.

-Uncle Umberto's Orchard A short story and two screenprints by Frederic Tuten HE TUG eased into the slip.
-I had seen it go down river two hours earlier with the same marmalade cat sunning on the prow.
+HE TUG eased into the slip.
+I had seen it go downriver two hours earlier with the same marmalade cat sunning on the prow.
 Now he held a quivering mouse between his teeth.
 "That's horrible," Marie said.
 "Why do cats always have to torment the poor mice?"
 "I don't know if they think of it that way."
 The tug's captain came to us straightaway.
 The gold shield on his hat shone like a baby sun.
 "Hi, Dad," she said, giving him a cheery smile.
 He cradled a harvest of wild irises he had just cut from a swampy cove off Governors Island, cut for her, he said, without looking at me.
 "There's a sweet dad," she said.

 "They're beautiful," I said.
 "The irises."
 "Have you been at sea much these days?" he asked in a not too interested way.
 "Have you been out there in the vast?"
 "Yes, sir," I answered, not too truthfully, thinking how brief were my voyages, now that I had left off the oilers, finding in them nothing but great floating steel hulks run by computers.
 How few now were the great cargo freighters with their slow passages, and how few of them remained for me to sail.
 A fireboat swept by with a fierce blast of its horn.
-The marmalade cat at the tug's prow yawned and let drop a gray smudge with a tail into the river.
-I heard a rooster crow.
-The captain's first mate limped down the tug's gangway.
-He sported one gold earring and nestled a rooster in his arms.
-The man was singing an ancient sea chantey that was heard long ago on many oceans
+The marmalade cat at the